epoch1970/a-bridge-too-far/README.md

 # A Bridge Too Far
-Wifi client to ethernet bridging via multicast vxlan overlay
+Wifi client-side ethernet bridging via multicast vxlan overlay

 ## Rationale
- - An AP bridges ethernet network client with wireless clients
+ - An AP bridges ethernet network clients with wireless clients
  - Machines behind a wireless client cannot be bridged unless using WDS or otherwise departing from wireless standards

 This setup spans VXLAN Tunnel End Points (VTEP) between wifi clients and a machine on the ethernet LAN, next to (or colocated with) the AP.
 Enpdoints are bridged with ethernet on each side.

 Remote machines behind a wireless client go through the tunnel and are part of the LAN.

-The machine configured as bridged VTEP on the ethernet LAN side is called a "hub", machines configured as wireless VTEPs bridged to a local ethernet interface are called "spokes".
+The machine configured as bridged VTEP on the ethernet LAN side is called the "hub", machines configured as wireless VTEPs bridged to a local ethernet interface are called "spokes".

 ```
                                          ++ "Hub" RPi ++           ++ "Spoke" RPi ++